krateoplatformops/krateo-lab/krateo-composable-operations/step2-1/text.md

-Let's install the Bitnami Postgresql Helm Chart using our `Definition`.
+Let's generate and deploy the Custom Resource Definition representing the Bitnami Postgresql Helm Chart using our `Definition`.
 There are three possible ways to install it: via tgz archive, via oci artifact or via Helm repo.
 In this first example, we will pull directly the archive of the Helm chart

 <br>